1) What is the New Discovery Homeowner’s Association

-2) What is the annual fee?
+2) What does the NDHA do?

-4) Who created the NDHA?
+3) Who Created the NDHA?

 The NDHA was established by United Communities, the developer of Discovery Ridge.
 It was incorporated under Part 9 of the Companies Act of the Province of Alberta as a non-profit corporation with its Memorandum of Association duly filed with the Registrar General on February 18, 2000.
 In June 2006, the NDHA was turned over to the residents of Discovery Ridge.
 A Board of Directors was formed by residents of Discovery Ridge who stepped forward to volunteer their time and talents to administer and carry out the NDHA’s mandate of maintaining the green spaces of the community.

-6) Who is on the Board of Directors?
+8) Who is on the Board of Directors?

 The members of the Board of Directors are residents who volunteer their time.
-The current Board members as of the 2019 AGM held on June 6, 2019 are:
+The current Board members as of the 2022 AGM held on June 2, 2022 are:

-- James Wilson – President
+- Shaune Pasey – President

-- Susan Chittick – Vice President
+- Millard Matthews – Vice President

 - Denise Cruickshank – Treasurer